 Faculty, staff, guests, or visitors who are either denied access of an assistance animal or feel they have been unreasonably questioned should contact the Campus 504/ADA Coordinator, Equal Opportunity director, who has been designated to coordinate the efforts of Cal Poly to comply with all relevant disability laws.

 Any University employee questioning the appropriateness of a service animal in a University facility should report their concern to an immediate supervisor.
-Supervisors can contact the Equal Opportunity director or the Disability Resource Center director for guidance.
+Supervisors can contact Human Resources.

 Admission of a service animal may be denied if an individual answers “No” to the question: “Is the animal required because of a disability?”
 Additionally, admission may be denied if the individual is unable to describe any work or task that the dog has been trained to perform.